the-real-i9/i9chat-server/README.md

 > More events may be supported in the near future, a "message edit" event, for example.

-At every opening of the stream (when the client enters a DM chat session), all events pending receipt and associated data are first streamed to the client.
+At every opening of the stream (perhaps, when the client enters a DM chat session), all events pending receipt and associated data are first streamed to the client.

 Below is the event, associated data, and recommended listeners: